issacdowling/Single-GPU-Passthrough-VM/README.md

 ```
 sudo grub-mkconfig -o /boot/grub/grub.cfg
 ```
 Not only should this fix any GPU-related IOMMU group issues, but it should also allow you to directly passthrough things like your motherboard's NIC, or a PCIE USB card that's not cooperating.
 Anything PCIE should be free to pass now.
+Also note: passing a USB controller is MUCH PREFERRED to individually forwarding USB devices.
+It allows hotplug, and is more compatible

 ### Anticheat